 O.B.
-Clark showed up in Rutland, Vermont early in 1863.
-He had cattle on his mind.
+Clark showed up in Rutland, Vermont early in 1863 with cattle on his mind.

 A stranger, Clark obtained use of a horse, rented rooms, and spread money around on meals and gifts for his wife.
 Generous with a drink or a meal, by March people in town would have developed a fine impression of the tall, well-built stranger with the thick, dark, wavy hair.
 Though a bit flashy, people generally thought Clark a handsome, friendly man.
 He called himself a ‘cattle broker,’ in the state looking for livestock.